Young Asian man in grey shirt points at bubbles with college life images inside

 What I Wish Someone Had Told Me Before College

-There's no shame in needing a little help, and sometimes you don't know what advice you need.
+There's no shame in needing help, but sometimes you don't know what advice you need.
 Here's everything you'll want to know before going off to college.

 Sometimes the biggest thing a nervous new college student needs is caring advice from someone who's been there.
 Before my younger brother left for college, I decided to put together a manifesto of my learned experiences to help him on his way.
 Here are those nuggets of sisterly advice, good for any student embroiled in the college search or already moved into the dorms.